Hopefully you've burst the bubble of creative angst and we can move forward with the day with curiosity and playfulness.

 Here are some ideas for more drawing challenges.
 Remember you are exploring what you see with shape and line.
 Go slow - stop and look.
 Keep getting it wrong - each time your drawing will express what you see in a slightly different way.

-continuous line drawing
+Continuous line drawing

-drawing with your non-dominant hand
+Drawing with your non-dominant hand

-Use ink or paint to create a wash in the areas behind the key shapes
+Using ink or paint to create a wash in the areas behind the key shapes

-Layer washes with drawings
+Layering washes with drawings

 Start with some 5 minute sketches and work up to 10 or 15 minutes - keep adding layers.
+Remember to: